How Long to Learn Vietnamese: Realistic Timelines and Tips to Learn Vietnamese

 Pronunciation gets pretty solid.
 You've internalized the tonal system and can produce sounds accurately without thinking about it.
 People might still clock you as a learner, but your accent doesn't interfere with communication.

 Fluency doesn't mean perfect.
 Even at this level, you'll make mistakes and encounter words you don't know.
-The difference is you can work around gaps in your knowledge and keep conversations flowing.
+The difference is that you can work around gaps in your knowledge and keep conversations flowing.

 You can consume Vietnamese media for entertainment, not just study.
 Books, podcasts, YouTube videos, whatever.
 You're choosing content based on interest rather than difficulty level.